 Scherzer strikes out season-high 15 in 4-1 win over Reds

-Scherzer (3-5) reached double figures in strikeouts for the fourth time in 13 starts this season and 86th time in his career, the most among active pitchers and seventh-most overall.
-He retired 13 of his last 14 batters and threw 84 of 120 pitches for strikes.
-Scherzer walked one and hit a batter.
+Scherzer reached double figures in strikeouts for the fourth time in 13 starts this season and 86th time in his career, the most among active pitchers and seventh-most overall.
+He retired 13 of his last 14 batters.

+“It seems like Scherzer has seven pitches and he can tunnel all of them,” Barnhart said.
+“He sequences them very well.
+You really have to grind out at bats against him.”

 Sean Doolittle pitched a perfect ninth for his 12th save in 14 chances.
 Washington won the final two games of the series after losing the opener and has won seven of nine following a five-game losing streak.